mlombardo27/bdnf_4su/README.md

 #### Functions included:

+`create_feature_count_table`

+- inputs:
-`create_feature_count_table` -inputs file.path to folder of featureCounts .txt files; outputs a `counts_object` that widens the featureCounts data and puts it in format for pca analysis
+    * file.path to folder of featureCounts .txt files
+- outputs a `counts_object` that widens the featureCounts data and puts it in format for pca analysis

-* make sure that all the files end in this pattern: `_featureCounts_results.txt` or adjust the grep pattern in the function
+* make sure that all the files end in this pattern: `_featureCounts_results.txt`

+`make_volcano_plot`

+- inputs:
-`make_volcano_plot` -inputs `results` pca table and `gene_names` of genes of interest you want labelled and outputs a volcano plot showing the log2foldchange and padj of total rna
+    * `results` pca table
+    * `gene_names` of genes of interest you want labelled

+- outputs a volcano plot showing the log2foldchange and padj of total rna

 ### `standard_deseq2_total_rna_and_GO`